thefyrewire/quadscript/README.md

 ### Code Snippets

 Some basic snippets are available.
-You can also type **namespace** when creating a new file to bring up the basic tutorial code for initilising a map.
+You can also type **namespace** when creating a new file to bring up the basic tutorial code for initialising a map.
 You can reference this [here](https://steamcommunity.com/sharedfiles/filedetails/?id=701335671).
 Some more advanced snippets are coming soon!

 ![Code Snippets](https://github.com/thefyrewire/quadscript/raw/master/images/quadscript_snippets.gif)